shushe-png/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

   - **Interstellar Travel:** Understanding these velocities is key for planning missions that eventually leave the gravitational bounds of the star system.

 ---

 ## Conclusion

 This document has defined and derived the key cosmic velocities, analyzed the physical parameters that affect them, and provided a Python simulation that calculates and visualizes these velocities for Earth, Mars, and Jupiter.
 Such insights are essential for planning space missions, from launching satellites to interplanetary travel and beyond.

 ---

-*Feel free to modify the code and discussion to match the specific requirements or further expand on the derivations as needed for your project.*